 Science R&D

-Scientific research and development (R&D) takes place in a wide range of settings – university departments and industry, government departments and agencies, research institutes funded by charitable trusts or research councils, and in hospitals.
-As a scientist you might be undertaking fundamental research, developing the technologies of the future, making scientific ideas a commercially viable reality, developing and refining manufacturing processes, or innovating medical solutions.
+Scientific research and development (R&D) takes place in university departments, in large companies, in SMEs and start-ups, in government departments and agencies, in research institutes funded by charities or research councils, and in hospitals.
+You could be doing fundamental research, developing the future technologies, making scientific ideas a commercially viable reality, developing and refining manufacturing processes, or innovating medical solutions.
 The possibilities are endless.

 Many, but not all, scientific R&D roles require a PhD.
 For information about applying for a PhD, or a research-based masters course please see the information on postgraduate study.

-Our sector guides to Pharmaceuticals and Biotechnology, Sustainability and the Environment, Energy, Technology, Data, Machine Learning & AI, and Engineering covers careers for scientists in those sectors.
+See also Pharmaceuticals and Biotechnology, Sustainability and the Environment, Energy, Technology, Data, Machine Learning & AI, and Engineering.
 Research roles in universities are covered in Academia and Higher Education.
-For roles in science outside R&D see Science Alternatives.
+For roles in science outside the research lab see Science Alternatives.

 Expand All

-There are R&D jobs in both the private and public sectors.
+Science R&D roles exist in both the private and public sectors.
 Employers include the research arms of large industrial and multi-national firms, universities, and small to medium-sized 'hi-tech' and ‘biotech’ enterprises (SMEs).
 There are also opportunities to work for government departments, e.g. the Ministry of Defence or the Department for Environment, Food and Rural Affairs, or agencies, e.g. the Environment Agency or Food Standards Agency or for healthcare providers such as the NHS.

 For career ideas using your particular subject the relevant professional body (for example Institute of Physics, Royal Society of Chemistry, Institute of Biology) can be a useful source of information and inspiration.